AJ-Carp/US-Debt-Project/README.md

 # US-Debt-Project 🇺🇸💰
 ### For this project I answered 3 questions regarding the United States public and governmental debt.

-I owe a lot to Alex Freberg for creating the [excel course](https://www.analystbuilder.com/courses/excel-for-data-analytics) on analyst builder that helped me make this project and develop my skills as a aspiring data analyst.

 After cleaning and manipulating the data, these are the visualizations I made.
 Click [HERE](https://github.com/AJ-Carp/US-Debt-Project/blob/main/US%20Debt%20Project.xlsx) to see the real sheets where my raw and cleaned data, pivot tables and in-depth written conclusions are.

 ### 1. What was the Yearly Debt Percentage Increase for each year compared to the previous year?